-SharePoint online and OneDrive for Business do not prevent ransomware attack, but their built-in versioning capabilities help recover from ransomware.
+While SharePoint online and OneDrive for Business do not prevent encryption, their built-in versioning capabilities help recover from ransomware.
 In early 2017 Microsoft 365 versioning began to work not only for native (docx, xlsx, etc) but also for non-native files.

 Versioning is enabled by default for document libraries and OneDrive.
 It retains the last 500 versions of files (though you can increase the limit to 50,000).

 Administrators and the users that have access to the files can use versions to manually recover OneDrive and SharePoint document library data after a ransomware attack.
-This is the most precise way to recover from an attack – you’ll be able to review each file, determine if it was affected, and fall back to the latest unaffected version if it was.
-But the time and effort required makes it impractical in case of massive encryption.
+This is the most granular way to recover from an attack – you’ll be able to review each file, determine if it was affected, and fall back to the latest unaffected version if it was.
+But the time and effort required makes it impractical in case of a large-scale encryption.

 Microsoft also provides the recovery capabilities in SharePoint and OneDrive.
 It enables administrators to roll back the entire document libraries and OneDrives to any point in time within the last 30 days.
-This is MS recommended way to recover Microsoft 365 data from ransomware (see Microsoft documentation for more details - link).
+This is MS recommended way to recover Microsoft 365 data from ransomware.
 The drawbacks of Microsoft 365 native recovery are:

-- If you’re late to notice that your files got encrypted (possible if ransomware affects rarely used data), than you will not be able to use the tool
+- If you’re late to notice that your files got encrypted (possible if ransomware affects rarely used data), then you will not be able to leverage the tool